OsmosysSoftware/osmodoc/README.md

 # OsmoDoc

-**OsmoDoc** is a powerful .NET library designed to generate PDF and Word documents dynamically using templates and structured data.
+**OsmoDoc** is a powerful .NET library designed to generate PDF, Word, and PowerPoint documents dynamically using templates and structured data.

 ## Key Features